 I know this can all sound pretty intimidating but with a few simple Bible study resources and following the steps below, you will be well on your way to incorporating verse mapping into your daily Bible study routine.

 How to Get Started With Verse Mapping

 Feel free to take the process below and make it your own.
 There is no hard and fast way you have to do verse mapping and you don’t have to be a seminary-trained theologian.
 What matters most is that you are reading and engaging with God’s word.

-Step 1: Start by Gathering Your Bible Mapping Supplies
+Step 1: Start by Gathering Your Verse Mapping Supplies

 Verse mapping isn’t a hard task especially thanks to various bible apps and tools readily available at our fingertips.
 So, don’t feel intimidated if you are not a theologian.
 This bible study method is totally beginner friendly!